Your Tipping Guide for Mexico

 When it comes to tipping in hotels in Mexico, it's customary to leave a small tip for hotel staff who provide personalized services.
 This includes hotel porters who assist with luggage, concierge services, and room service attendants.

-A tip of around 10% of the service cost is generally considered appropriate.
+A tip for these services is generally considered appropriate.
 However, if there is a service charge included in your bill, additional tipping may not be necessary.

 In Mexico, tipping in spas can vary.
 Some high-end establishments may include a service charge in the bill, which eliminates the need for additional tipping.

-However, if the service charge is not included, it's customary to tip around 10-15% of the treatment cost.
+However, if the service charge is not included, it's customary to tip for the treatment.
 Always check if a service charge has already been added before deciding whether to tip.

 Tipping practices in restaurants in Mexico often depend on the type of establishment.
-In higher-end restaurants, a service charge may already be included in the bill, typically ranging from 15-20%.
+In higher-end restaurants, a service charge may already be included in the bill.

-If there is no service charge, a tip of 15-20% is generally expected for good service.
+If there is no service charge, a tip is generally expected for good service.

 In more casual dining settings, rounding up the bill or leaving a small tip is appreciated but not always mandatory.